 It is a Criminal Offence to use Gas Oil as a road fuel.

 Diesel (White Diesel or Road Diesel)

-This product is used to fuel cars, buses, trucks, earthmoving equipment, and lorries.
-Ultra-low-sulphur diesel (ULSD) is a term used to describe diesel fuel with substantially lowered sulfur content.
-As of 2006, almost all of the petroleum-based diesel fuel available in Europe and North America is of a ULSD type.
-ULSD has a lower energy content due to the heavy processing required to remove large amounts of sulfur from oil, leading to lower fuel economy.
-Using it requires more costly oil and is generally more expensive than unleaded gasoline.
+Diesel fuel is used to power cars, buses, trucks, earthmoving equipment, and lorries.
+Ultra-low-sulphur diesel (ULSD) is a term used to describe diesel fuel.
+It has substantially lowered sulfur content.
+As of 2006, almost all of the petroleum-based diesel fuel available in Europe is a ULSD type.
+ULSD has a lower energy content due to the heavy processing required.
+It requires large amounts of sulfur to be removed from the oil.
+This leads to lower fuel economy.
+It is generally more expensive than unleaded gasoline.

 Unleaded (95 and 98 RON)

-This is a gasoline product designed for cars, petrol generators, lawnmowers etc and contains no lead to meet with existing environmental requirements.
-95 RON is the standard for regular unleaded petrol and 98 RON is also available as a more expensive option.
-In the UK, ordinary regular unleaded petrol is 91 RON (not commonly available), premium unleaded petrol is always 95 RON, and super unleaded is usually 97-98 RON.
+Unleaded fuel is a gasoline product designed for cars, petrol generators, and lawnmowers.
+It contains no lead to meet with existing environmental requirements.
+95 RON is the standard for regular unleaded petrol.
+98 RON is also available as a more expensive option.
+In the UK, ordinary regular unleaded petrol is 91 RON (not commonly available).
+Premium unleaded petrol is always 95 RON, and super unleaded is usually 97-98 RON.
 However, both Shell and BP produce fuel at 102 RON for cars with high-performance engines.